bradkav/verne/README.md

 ### Dependencies

-The code is compatible with Python2.7.
+The code is compatible with Python3.
 Requires [numpy](http://www.numpy.org) and [scipy](https://www.scipy.org).
 More detailed dependencies can be found in `requirements.txt`.

+Some code is included for calculating nuclear recoil spectra in direct detection experiments, but we recommend using [`WIMpy`](https://github.com/bradkav/WIMpy_NREFT) (which is more flexible and more complete) for recoil spectra calculations.

 ### Citing Verne